 What lighting is available in the studio?

-There is a bank of windows on one side of the studio facing East.
+There is a bank of windows across the hall from the studio facing East.
 The general lighting is industrial, but there are clamp lights that can be set up with balanced lighting.

 What is the floor surface/covering?